venkatavarunp/AzureDevOps/IntroductionAzure/CoreServices.md

 ## Storage
 Azure's all purpose Storage solution for multiple data Storage scenarios and these are massively scalable and is a managed infrastructure.

 ![image](https://user-images.githubusercontent.com/130353146/235069798-8882b55b-c064-42b7-8ce8-13b52c7583dc.png)

-All storage types (Blobs, Disks, Queues, etc)are included in the storage account.
+All storage types (Blobs, Disks, Queues, etc)are organised into `Storage Accounts`

 ### Blob (Binary Large Object)
 Object storage is often referred to as unstructured data (images, videos, scripts, any type of file)